 - Focusing on prevention and treatment during adolescence, so that children remain AIDS-free in the second decade of life

 - Ensuring social protection and child protection, care and support through the first two decades of life

 On November 29th, UNICEF released Children and AIDS: Sixth Stocktaking Report, 2013.
 The report focuses on the response to HIV and AIDS among children in low-and middle-income countries and identifying key strategies to accelerate access to HIV prevention, treatment, protection, care and support for children and adolescents.
 Read the full report here.

 Breaking the Cycle

 The AIDS epidemic began over 25 years ago, and the disease continues to prey upon millions of children around the world.
-Over 2.1 million children are HIV–positive, with more than 370,000 children becoming newly infected with HIV / AIDS each year.
+More than 260,000 children became newly infected with HIV / AIDS in 2012.

 This disease affects non–infected children as well—many are left orphaned or grow up in communities overwhelmed by the disease.
-To protect children from the devastation of AIDS, UNICEF focuses on the "4 P's:"
+To protect children from the devastation of AIDS, UNICEF employs a multifaceted approach that includes:

 Related HIV / AIDS Links